 After that thought-provoking interview, I continued to explore the other brands that Made By Singapore featured — both big and small — to see if I could glean any more nuggets of wisdom from these entrepreneurs.
 Along the way, I found three salient reasons to support local, along with some notable brands:

 #1.
 To Champion Local Creativity

-When “local goods marketplaces” like Naiise and Megafash first popped up, I would spend time poring over their stationery, books and wares.
-Having infused local elements into their products, I feel inexplicably connected to the brands and designers — as if I am privvy to a secret or an inside joke that only those with an understanding of Singapore culture can comprehend.
+When “local goods marketplaces” like Naiise and Megafash first popped up, I would spend time poring over their stationery, books, and wares.
+Having infused local elements into their products, I feel inexplicably connected to the brands and designers — as if I am privy to a secret or an inside joke that only those with an understanding of Singapore culture can comprehend.